vitorhaoliveira/Agentic-AI-Chat/README.md

 ### Real-time Streaming

-The chat uses Server-Sent Events (SSE) to stream GPT-4 tokens in real-time, providing a smooth UX with instant feedback.
+The chat uses Server-Sent Events (SSE) to stream Llama 3 tokens in real-time with ultra-fast responses from Groq's infrastructure.

 ### PDF Indexing